guand/seng371-project1/README.md

 How does the rate of feature additions change as a project grows in size?

 ### Methodology (including the tools you expect to use)
-We can use Gource to visualize the additions of features in the system.
-We can use GitHub API to measure the rate of feature additions based on the labels on pull requests, and also count the lines of code to approximate the size of the project.
+We used the following tools:
+- [GitHub API](https://developer.github.com/v3/): Using a URL like `https://api.github.com/repos/twbs/bootstrap/issues?labels=feature&state=closed`, a list of closed issues with the `feature` label was obtained.
+Because we want a list of pull requests that were actually merged into master (since the list of feature issues could contain feature requests that were never worked on), the list of pull requests merged into master were obtained from another URL: `https://api.github.com/repos/twbs/bootstrap/pulls?state=closed`.
+The two lists were merged with a Python script ([parser.py](https://github.com/guand/seng371-project1/blob/master/parse.py)).
+- [Gitstats](http://gitstats.sourceforge.net/): Gitstats was used to get the lines of code from a GitHub repository.
+Because Gitstats returns the data in a `epochTime linesOfCode` format, another Python script was used to convert the epoch time to a YYYY-MM-DD format ([loc_formatter.py](https://github.com/guand/seng371-project1/blob/master/loc_formatter.py)).

+After gathering the data, the final step was to merge the two data sets, because the LOC had more data points than the number of merged feature pull requests, and the date data had to be merged to plot a graph.
+Google Spreadsheets was used to generate the final graphs.

 ### Codebases/Systems you will analyze
 Using the methodology above, we will analyze three codebases: